gmcapra/Swift-ARKit-Practice/README.md

  - Detect horizontal planes
  - Once detected, place a 3D object on the plane
  - Move, Scale, and Rotate the 3D object in the plane

+ To reset where the 3D object is, tap on the screen where you'd like to place it.
+ To scale the size of the 3D object, use pinching gestures.
+ To rotate the object in the plane, drag your finger horizontally across the screen.